 as Hard as it Sounds

-time consuming.
-It moves quickly even in my large classes of
+consuming.
+It moves quickly even in my large classes of 38-40 students.

-something.

 You can't lie, cheat, or steal your way through an oral assessment.

-You either know what you've learned or you
+You either know what you've learned or you don't.

 cheating.
-Even the student who copies the answers to
+Even the student who copies the answers to a book assignment

 the Curriculum to Boost Test Scores